miklevin/MikeLev.in/_posts/2025-06-23-endosymbiotic-developer-ai-collaborator.md

 It's just that the details of the indexing process change.
-Small-world-theory crawls can get data cached somewhere where the next small-world-theory crawl that takes a visitor through those well-trodden paths will come up faster because Akamai, CloudFlare or whatever.
+Small-world-theory crawls can get data cached somewhere where the next small-world-theory crawl that takes a visitor through those well-trodden paths will come up faster because Akamai, Cloudflare or whatever.
 Maybe something else.
 Who knows?
 But it's just another take on crawl-and-index; sort of on-demand.
 They both have to be freshened.
 But if everyone has access to that same fast cache the playing field is leveled, Google's moat evaporates, and competitive differentiation